 - Authoritative command— When one party tend to use authority to end conflict.
 A situation whereby a formal authority such as manager or team leader simply dictates a solution and specifies what is gained and what is lost by whom.

 Win-lose strategies fail to address the root causes of the conflict and tend to suppress the desires of at least one of the conflicting parties.
 As a result, future conflicts over the same issues are likely to occur.

 Win-win conflict is achieved by a blend of both high cooperativeness and high assertiveness.
 This approach uses the strategy of Collaboration and Problem Solving, which involves recognition by all conflicting parties that something is wrong and needs attention.
 It stresses gathering and evaluating information in solving disputes and making choices.
 All relevant issues are raised and openly discussed.

 Win-win outcomes eliminate the reasons for continuing or resurrecting the conflict because nothing has been avoided or suppressed.
 The ultimate test for collaboration and problem solving is whether or not the conflicting parties see that the solution to the conflict:

 - establishes a process whereby all parties involved see a responsibility to be open and honest about facts and feelings.

 When success in each of these areas is achieved, the likelihood of true conflict resolution is greatly increased.
 However, this process often takes time and consumes lots of energy, things to which the parties must be willing to commit.

 Collaboration and problem solving may not be feasible if the firm’s dominant culture rewards competition too highly and fails to place a value on cooperation.
-And, as the visual sidebar points out, each of the conflict management strategies may have advantages under certain conditions.
+And, as the visual sidebar points out (in the figure above), each of the conflict management strategies may have advantages under certain conditions.